A-ivanovv/car-service-managment-system/README.md

-# MDB to PostgreSQL Data Migration
+# Complete MDB to Django PostgreSQL Migration

-This project documents the successful extraction and migration of customer data from a Microsoft Access Database (MDB) file to PostgreSQL.
+This project documents the successful extraction and migration of data from a Microsoft Access Database (MDB) file to a Django PostgreSQL system, with proper Bulgarian Cyrillic encoding support and full business data integration.

 ## Overview

-**Source:** `inv97_be.mdb` - Microsoft Access Database containing customer information in Bulgarian
+**Source:** `inv97_be.mdb` - Microsoft Access Database containing business data in Bulgarian
-**Target:** PostgreSQL 16 database with UTF-8 encoding
+**Target:** Django PostgreSQL 16 database with UTF-8 encoding
+**Records Migrated:**
-**Records:** 6,670 customer records successfully migrated
+- 6,670 customer records
+- 5,812 historical orders (PO records)
+- 25,674 order items (POitems records)
+- 4,000+ car records with proper Bulgarian model names

 ## Problem Statement

-The original MDB file contained customer data with Bulgarian text encoded in Windows-1251 (Cyrillic), which caused display issues when exported directly.
+The original MDB file contained business data (customers and purchase orders) with Bulgarian text encoded in Windows-1251 (Cyrillic), which caused display issues when exported directly.
 The challenge was to:

-1. Extract data from the MDB file
+1. Extract data from the MDB file (Customer, PO, and POitems tables)
-2. Fix the character encoding from Windows-1251 to UTF-8
+2. Fix the character encoding from Windows-1251 to UTF-8 for proper Bulgarian text display
+3. Handle corrupted Bulgarian characters that appeared as garbled text
+4. Process connected tables (PO orders and their line items)
-3. Import the corrected data into a modern PostgreSQL database
+5. Import the corrected data into a modern PostgreSQL database

 ## Tools Used